Hip Hop and Politics of Race

 About the FIG:

 Hip Hop and the Politics of Race encourages students to explore artistic practices of hip hop and learn how to produce and promote a hip hop music/art event.
 Students will also learn to situate hip hop and rap music within broader discussions of race, gender, and sexuality in the 20th and 21st centuries.
-The main focus of this FIG is planning the 10th annual UO Hip Hop Jam, which we will pair with the Critical Art show produced by the Remixing Media, ©ritiquing ©ulture FIG.
+The main focus of this FIG is planning the Annual UO Hip Hop Jam, which we will pair with the Critical Art show produced by the Remixing Media, ©ritiquing ©ulture FIG.

 Deep-Dive FIG: Please note this FIG contains a challenging long-term project.
 This course has been vetted by First Year Programs to ensure first-term students can achieve success.
 The instructor will be available to assist students along the way.